-December 31, 2024

-Evidence of Coverage:
+January 1 - December 31, 2025 Evidence of Coverage:

-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Aetna Medicare Value Plus Plan (HMO-POS)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Aetna Medicare Select (HMO-POS)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2025.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Member Services at 1-833-570-6670 or the number on your member ID card for additional information.
-(TTY users should call 711).
+(TTY users should call 711.)
 Hours are 8 AM to 8 PM, 7 days a week.
 This call is free.

-This plan, Aetna Medicare Value Plus Plan (HMO-POS), is offered by AETNA HEALTH INC. (PA).
-(When this Evidence of Coverage says "we," "us," or "our," it means AETNA HEALTH INC. (PA).
-When it says "plan" or "our plan," it means Aetna Medicare Value Plus Plan (HMO-POS).)
+This plan, Aetna Medicare Select (HMO-POS), is offered by AETNA HEALTH OF CALIFORNIA INC. (When this Evidence of Coverage says "we," "us," or "our," it means AETNA HEALTH OF CALIFORNIA INC. When it says "plan" or "our plan," it means Aetna Medicare Select (HMO-POS).)

 This document is available for free in Spanish.
 Este documento está disponible sin cargo en español.

-This document is available in other formats such as braille, large print or other alternate formats upon request.
+This document is available for free in Chinese. 本文件免費提供中文版本。 This document is available in other formats such as braille, large print or other alternate formats upon request.

-Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2026.